dexamethasone sodium phosphate

 Taking other medicines

-insulin or other medicines for the control of sugar in the blood
+insulin or other medicines for the control of blood sugar

 anti-thyroid medicines used to treat an over active thyroid gland